Site maintained for archival purposes

 that still require a driver; the only difference is that the guideway does the steering (the driver controls everything else as usual).
 When not on the guideway,

 the buses are no different from a normal bus.

-In the Cambridgeshire scheme, the buses will ONLY be guided in the uncongested open country section between
+In the Cambridgeshire scheme, the buses are ONLY be guided in the uncongested open country section between

 Milton Road, Cambridge and the outskirts of St. Ives (plus south of Cambridge Station to Trumpington and

 Addenbrookes).
-They will be unguided in (and between) Huntingdon and St. Ives and, crucially, they will be
+They run as standard unguided buses in (and between) Huntingdon and St. Ives and, crucially, they will be

 unguided within Cambridge itself, where there is no room for guideways on the narrow streets.
 This completely